ABOUT US WHAT WE DO KEY INITIATIVES PUBLICATIONS MEMBERS

 Workforce Grants Scan

-The Collaborative conducts an annual collection and analysis of workforce funding data for the Baltimore region.
-In 2023, we were able to track 11 private and public funders collaborating to award $36.9M of new funding in 2022 for workforce development efforts in Baltimore.
+The Collaborative collects and analyzes workforce funding data for the Baltimore region.
+In 2023, we tracked 11 private and public funders awarding $36.9M of new 2022 workforce development funding.
 This represented $16.9M (46%) in grants and contracts made by philanthropic members of the BWFC which, in turn, leveraged $20M (54%) in public grants to nonprofit partners.
 The largest categories of funding were for: Industry-Specific Training Programs, General Employment Preparation and Career Readiness, and In-School Youth Workforce Programming.

 RECENT PUBLICATIONS